Health and Wellbeing

 of outgoings and expenditure you may be making and help you outline a personal budget.
 We’ll then help you identify how possible shortfalls or surplus in the budget can be managed.

-This course offers 4 sessions over 2 weeks to help you start applying for your chosen area of employment in a way which should help you achieve success!
+This course is here to help you start applying for your chosen area of employment in a way which should help you achieve success!

 We’ll help you create a professional and up-to-date CV and cover letter, looking at ways you should tailor your application to suit the role you are applying for.